Methodology

 K-Factor (Rating Sensitivity)

-New participants have a K-factor of 32 (provisional, under 100 votes) — ratings move quickly early on to find their true level.
+New participants have a K-factor of 32 (provisional, under 100 votes), so ratings move quickly early on to find their true level.
 After 100 votes, the K-factor drops to 16 (established), making ratings more stable.

 Matchup Selection